rmoj/ShARPR/readme.md

 # ShARPR

-A cryptocurency tracking and analytics app.
+A cryptocurrency tracking and analytics app built on the MERN Stack.